necoarcreator/Simple-embodied-agent-interface/README.md

 ## 📌 Overview

 This repository implements three core modules for an embodied agent:
-- **Goal Interpretation**: Parses natural language goals into structured representations.
+- **Goal Interpretation**: Parses natural language goals into structured symbolic representations.
-- **Subgoal Decomposition**: Breaks down high-level goals into executable subgoals.
+- **Subgoal Decomposition**: Breaks down high-level symbolic goals into LTL-logical queue of subgoals.
-- **Action Sequencing**: Generates ordered sequences of actions using ReAct + LLM+P agents.
+- **Action Sequencing**: Generates .pddl plans from LTL-logical queue of subgoals using ReAct + LLM+P agent.
+The output is a valid PDDL plan if possible (and performing a step in the simulator environment in future versions).

-The pipeline uses prompts, few-shot examples, and structured output validation.
+The pipeline uses prompts, few-shot examples, ReAct agents, LLP+P agents, structured output validation.
 Experiments and metrics are tracked via `sandbox.ipynb`, which serves as the main entry point.

 > ⚠️ **Important**: To validate your outputs against EAI’s official metrics, you must install the [Embodied Agent Interface](https://github.com/embodied-agent-interface/embodied-agent-interface).